 The pieces can be used to house your many plants, flowers from the market, or any odds-and-ends you have!
 We are obsessed with their brightly colored planters and her made-to-order bathroom vanity accessories!

 lemlem, Apparel (People)

 During a trip to her native Ethiopia, founder Liya Kebede met with traditional weavers who no longer had a market for their craft.
-This inspired her to create lemlem, an artisan-driven collection of beautiful hanmade goods made entirely in Africa.
-A portion of their sales goes to the lemlem foundation, a non-profit organization with the mission of connecting women artisans in Africa to healthcare, education, and jobs.
+This inspired her to create lemlem, an artisan-driven collection of beautiful handmade goods made entirely in Africa.
+A portion of their sales goes to the Lemlem Foundation, a non-profit organization with the mission of connecting women artisans in Africa to healthcare, education, and jobs.

 We love lemlem’s relaxed and ethereal aesthetic, and their beautiful lightweight cotton dresses and tops.
 You can find lemlem online, or at many retailers across the country including Fred Segal, Bloomingdale’s, Saks Fifth Avenue, and Intermix.

 After years of sifting through vintage shops, founder Avry wanted to share her expertise with a bigger audience and opened NXC Vintage.
 Each new drop is anxiously awaited by her Instagram followers and shoppers, where she features many brightly colored blouses, skirts sweaters and accessories.
 Do not be surprised if a pair of cowboy boots or a floral evening gown make an appearance!
 Shopping with NXC means extending the life of each garment and they will shine brightly in your closet.
 We can guarantee no one else will be wearing the same outfit as you!